Body By Simone Review: Is It Worth It?

 One strategy we learned is to consider joining ClassPass in order to score discounts on drop-in BBS classes.
 This program allows you to buy discounted one-session passes to Body by Simone.
 It gives you a chance to test whether they are right for you before investing in a bundle or an unlimited month.

-If you live further from the studios, then the viable options for you include the app, DVDs, or TV subscription.
-We think that each of these options is priced appropriately compared to the competition, and whether they make sense for you depends on your personal workout preferences.
+If you live further from the studios, then the viable options for you include the app subscription and DVDs.
+We think that each of these options is priced appropriately compared to the competition.